Audio:

 - Smaller CBS logo not overlapping text above, playing speed shown as

-"45 RPM" on both sides (third variant below)
+"45 RPM" on both sides (third variant above)

 There were further tiny label variants, but these aren't shown.
 The